atomist/sdm/README.md

 }
 ```

-Fingerprinters can be added as follows:
+Fingerprinters can be added to an SDM as follows:

 ```typescript
 sdm.addFingerprinterRegistrations(new PackageLockFingerprinter());